 At The Avenue Maroochydore, you’ll have friends nearby who ‘get’ you and will be around when you need them.

-Your family, including grandchildren, are always welcome to visit the village.
+Your family are always welcome to visit the village.

 A fellow of the Historical Society, Val was one of the first oncology nurses in the country.
 When describing herself Val said, “I’m a fairly fit 80-year-old and I’ve had a very interesting life.”
 And she couldn’t be more right!